 Unlike customer loyalty, which is focused primarily on your pricing strategies, brand loyalty is built from the overall image that a customer has of your business.

 Your reputation, promotions, and the customers' previous experiences with your business all play a role in brand loyalty.

-If a customer would rather visit your business than any of your other local competition, you've earned their loyalty.
+If a person would rather visit your business than any of your other local competition, you've earned their loyalty.
 This might sound simple enough, but it’s actually far from it.
 Brand loyalty is a complex, living creature that requires a long-term, serious commitment to maintain.

-When a customer has brand loyalty for your business, it means that they'll continue to purchase your products or services, even if there might be better price options available through one of your competitors.
+Loyal customers will continue to purchase your products or services, even if there might be better price options available through one of your competitors.

 They'll also continue purchasing from you, over and over, as long as you can maintain that brand loyalty.
-In many cases, your most loyal customers will be the ones testing out your newest products, and giving you invaluable, honest feedback about them.
+In many cases, your most loyal customer base will be the ones testing out your newest products, and giving you invaluable, honest feedback about them.
 They’ll also be a great source of referrals and word-of-mouth for your business.

 Establishing brand loyalty isn't easy, and it takes time to create (at least, in any long-lasting sense).
-This isn’t something you can build in a week, or even a month, if you want to maintain long-term connection with customers.
+This isn’t something you can build in a week, or even a month, if you want to maintain long-term connection with valuable customers.
 It’s something you need to build into your strategy, and continue making it a priority in all your future plans.

 However, there are some tricks you can use to stand out against your competition.
 Follow these, and you’ll be well on your way to building a more loyal consumer base.